University Residence Halls

 International Student Support

-With a commitment to meeting the needs of students, the International Office provides an orientation program to help with the adjustment process, employment services for Curricular Practical Training (CPT) and Optional Practical Training (OPT), and immigration-related compliance advising and support.
+With a commitment to meeting the needs of students, the International Office provides an orientation program, employment services for Curricular Practical Training (CPT) and Optional Practical Training (OPT), and immigration-related compliance advising and support.

 Intensive English Program